Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Reshaped IPW Estimator With Unknown Assignment Mechanisms

-\begin{assumption} There exists $M < \infty$ such that $\max_{i, t, w}|Y_{it}(w) - \hat{m}_{it}| < M$. \end{assumption}
+\begin{assumption} There exists $M < \infty$ such that $\max_{i, t, w}\E[\hat{m}_{it}^2 + \htau_{it}^2] \le M$. \end{assumption}

 Theorem \ref{thm:bias} implies that the RIPW estimator with $\bfPi$ being a solution of the \DATEeq, if any, is a consistent estimator of DATE without any outcome model when $\hat{\bfpi}_i = \bfpi_{i}$ is known.
-On the other hand, when the outcome model is correct, $\hat{\tau}(\bfPi)$ should be intuitively consistent if all RIPWs are well-behaved, because $Y_{it}^{\obs} - \hat{m}_{it}$ is a linear model with two-way fixed effects and a single predictor $W_{it}$ and $\hat{\tau}(\bfPi)$ is a general least squares estimator which is consistent under mild conditions on the weights \citep[e.g.,][]{wooldridge2010econometric}.
+On the other hand, when the outcome model is correctly specified, $Y_{it} - \hat{m}_{it} - \htau_{it}W_{it}\approx Y_{it} - m_{it} - (\tau_{it} - \tau^{*}(\xi))W_{it}$ is a linear model with two-way fixed effects and a single predictor $W_{it}$ and $\hat{\tau}$ is approximately a weighted least squares estimator which is consistent under mild conditions on the weights \citep[e.g.,][]{wooldridge2010econometric}.
 This shows a weak double robustness property that $\hat{\tau}(\bfPi)$ is consistent if either the outcome model or the assignment model is exactly correct.
-The weak double robustness has been studied for other causal estimands for panel data under different assumptions \citep[e.g.,][]{arkhangelsky2019double, sant2020doubly}.

-For cross-sectional data, the augmented IPW estimator enjoys a strong double robustness property, which states that the asymptotic bias is the product of estimation errors of the outcome and assignment models \citep[e.g.,][]{robins1994estimation, kang2007demystifying}.
+For cross-sectional data, the augmented IPW estimator enjoys a strong double robustness property, which states that the asymptotic bias is the product of estimation errors of the outcome and assignment models \citep[e.g.,][]{robins1994estimation, kang2007demystifying, chernozhukov2017double, chernozhukov2018double}.
 Clearly, this implies the weak double robustness.
-It further implies the estimator has higher asymptotic precision than estimators based on merely the outcome or assignment modelling, when both models are estimated well.
-Next result provides a sufficient condition for strong double robustness of $\hat{\tau}(\bfPi)$ when the estimated treatment and outcome models are independent of the data.
+It further implies the estimator has higher asymptotic precision than estimators based on merely the outcome or assignment modeling when both models are estimated well.
+The next result provides a sufficient condition for strong double robustness of $\hat{\tau}(\bfPi)$ when the estimated treatment and outcome models are independent of the data.